Anuj Singh Oracle DBA

 • Recommended: The datapatch -sanity_checks optional step runs a series of environment and database checks to validate if conditions are optimal for patching.
 Results are shown on screen with severity and potential actions to take.

-• For more information, see My Oracle Support document KB123801 Datapatch User Guide for additional information and actions.
+• For more information, refer to My Oracle Support document KB123801 Datapatch User Guide for additional information and actions.
 Oracle highly recommends that you perform this step.

-• The datapatch utility runs the necessary apply scripts to load the modified SQL files into the database.
-An entry is added to the dba_registry_sqlpatch view reflecting the patch application.
-In the dba_registry_sqlpatch view, verify that the status for the APPLY is SUCCESS.
+• The datapatch utility will then run the necessary apply scripts to load the modified SQL files into the database.
+An entry will be added to the dba_registry_sqlpatch view reflecting the patch application.
+In the dba_registry_sqlpatch view, verify the Status for the APPLY is SUCCESS.

-• For any other status, see My Oracle Support document KA1374 Troubleshooting Assistant: 12c Datapatch Issues for additional information and actions.
+• For any other status, refer to My Oracle Support document KA1374 Troubleshooting Assistant: 12c Datapatch Issues for additional information and actions.

 where database SID is the database SID, CDB name is the name of the multitenant container database, and timestamp is of the form YYYYMMMDD_HH_MM_SS.